Access our free probate or estate planning checklist. Instantly access now.

 How long does the probate process take in BC?

-Taking place in British Columbia’s supreme court, the probate process can take up to 6 weeks to process a probate application, and up to 1 year to complete the process.
+Taking place in British Columbia’s supreme court, the probate process can take up to 1 year to complete the process.

 The specific length of time will depend on various factors such as the complexity of the estate and the efficiency of the court system.